Open-Science-Student-Support-Group/osssg-website/documents/posts/new-post-workflow/index.md

 ### Previewing the site

 After opening the site you can open a live-reloading development server on your computer to preview the website while you work on it.
-Start the server by running the following in the terminal of RStudio or VS Code:
+Start the server by running the following in the **Terminal** pane (not the console) of RStudio or VS Code:

 ```default
 quarto preview